singnet/snet-daemon/metrics/README.md

   will have to post all the captured metrics.

 * **monitoring_enabled** (optional. ```true|false, default value is true```) - Enables or disables daemon monitoring.
 By default it is set to true.
-When enabled DAemon captures the request and resposne metrics and post to the end point.
+When enabled DAemon captures the request and response metrics and post to the end point.

 ##### Service endpoint